OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### As an admin, how do I know which add-ins in my org need to be updated?

+We'll provide tooling for administrators that reports the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
+We'll provide more information when the tooling is ready in this FAQ.
+See [Can I turn legacy tokens back on?](#can-i-turn-legacy-tokens-back-on) for more information.

 Add-ins may use the legacy Exchange tokens to get resources from Exchange through the EWS or Outlook REST APIs.
 Sometimes an add-in requires Exchange resources for some use cases and not others, making it difficult to figure out whether the add-in requires an update.
 We recommend reaching out to add-in developers and owners to ask them if their add-in code references the following APIs.

 - `makeEwsRequestAsync`
 - `getUserIdentityTokenAsync`
 - `getCallbackTokenAsync`

-We'll provide tooling via PowerShell for Microsoft 365 administrators in October 2024.
-The tooling will report the app ID of any add-in that used legacy Exchange online tokens in the last 28 days.
-The tooling will also allow you to turn legacy Exchange online tokens on or off for the entire tenant.
-We'll provide more information when the tooling is ready in this FAQ.

 If you rely on an independent software vendor (ISV) for your add-in, we recommend you contact them as soon as possible to confirm they have a plan and a timeline for moving off legacy Exchange tokens.
 ISV developers should reach out directly to their Microsoft contacts with questions to ensure they're ready for the end of Exchange legacy tokens.
 If you rely on a developer within your organization, we recommend you ask them to review the [Updates on deprecating legacy Exchange Online tokens for Outlook add-ins blog](https://devblogs.microsoft.com/microsoft365dev/updates-on-deprecating-legacy-exchange-online-tokens-for-outlook-add-ins/?commentid=1131) and ask any questions to the Outlook extensibility PM team on the [OfficeDev/office-js GitHub issues site](https://github.com/OfficeDev/office-js/issues).

 ### How do I keep up with the latest guidance?

+We'll update this FAQ as any new information becomes available.
 We'll share additional guidance moving forward on the [Office Add-ins community call](../overview/office-add-ins-community-call.md) and the [M365 developer blog](https://devblogs.microsoft.com/microsoft365dev/).
 Finally, you can ask questions about NAA and legacy Exchange Online token deprecation on the [OfficeDev/office-js GitHub issues site](https://github.com/OfficeDev/office-js/issues).
 Please put "NAA" in the title so we can group and prioritize issues.

 ## Developer troubleshooting questions